-"My father's name is probably one of the most well-known names around the world, but as the 'brand' or trade mark has spread, for many, the man has become lost," said Diane Disney Miller, one of the Museum's founders.
+"My father has one of the most well-known names around the world, but as the Disney 'brand' has grown, the man has become lost," said Diane Disney Miller, one of the Museum's founders.
 "We are committed to telling the story of Walt Disney's life, in his own words, and in the words of others who knew him well and worked with him.
-My father was very open and approachable, and in many conversations and interviews that were captured in audio, you will be able to hear in the galleries as you learn the story of his life.
-It is a wonderful story.
-Dad himself loved to tell it.
+My father was very open, and in the many conversations and interviews that you will hear in the galleries, you learn the story of his life.
+It is a wonderful story, and Dad himself loved to tell it.
 Thanks to the amazing work of many dedicated people, we are fortunate to be able to tell it here using the tools he worked with-art, music, film, and technology-to present an honest yet affectionate portrait of this amazing artist and man."

-"From Steamboat Willie to Pinocchio to EPCOT, Walt Disney's unyielding ambition was to ignite a sense of wonder and to enrapture audiences through great storytelling," said Richard Benefield, founding director of The Walt Disney Family Museum.
-"He recognized the power of art to spark the imagination, and time and again, pushed himself and his companies to the breaking point as he pursued the highest level of excellence in feature animation.
+"From Steamboat Willie to Pinocchio to EPCOT, Walt Disney's unyielding ambition was to ignite a sense of wonder and to mesmerize audiences through great storytelling," said Richard Benefield, Founding Executive Director of The Walt Disney Family Museum.
+"He recognized the power of art to spark the imagination and, time and again, pushed himself and his companies to the breaking point as he pursued the highest level of excellence in everything he did.
 The Walt Disney Family Museum will present the compelling story of his life-of his successes and failures-as he entertained and enlightened the nation while it struggled with the Great Depression, joined the fight of World War II, and entered a golden age of prosperity and preeminence."